Access to AMC for "non IT" teachers via the web

 But sorry, there is yet only a French version image file.
 (French Wiki here)

-RE: Access to AMC for "non IT" teachers via the web - Added by Nikola Z. Guscic almost 11 years ago
+RE: Access to AMC for "non IT" teachers via the web - Added by Nikola Z. Guscic about 11 years ago

 Most of the teachers in my school have recently switched to AMC.
 We set up a few desktops in the administration building as a dual boot Windows/Linux and set up AMC with all other needed components on Linux system.